Disney+ terms prevent Disney World food allergy wrongful death lawsuit, attorneys claim

 "She was stolen from him, and now, in effect, what Disney is doing is trying to steal his day in court and it's a fundamental right we all have," Giattino said.

-Disney claims Piccolo also okayed a similar agreement more recently when he bought Epcot tickets online.
+Disney claims Piccolo also okayed a similar agreement when he bought Epcot tickets online.

 "This would create a horrific and horrible precedent, if you open your phone and look down at all the services and things you subscribe to," Giattino said.